ScumbagScalawag/Git-Gud/README.md

 <a name="top"></a>
 # How do I Contribute to Your project?
 I'm glad you asked.
-Here's a high-level overview (with links!):
+Here's a high-level overview (with links!).

 1. [Fork the repo](#fork)
 2. [Clone your forked repo](#clone) (`git clone`)